loujainAlghamdi/loujainAlghamdi/README.md

 I'm Lujain from Jeddah, Saudi Arabia

-- 🎓 IT student at King Abdulaziz University
+- IT student at King Abdulaziz University
-- 📚 Currently learning Flutter, web development, and exploring AI
+- Currently learning Flutter, web development, and exploring AI
-- ⚡ I enjoy organizing tech events, learning new tools, and working on creative projects
+- I enjoy learning new tools, organizing tech events, and working on creative projects

 ---